 The Art of Aikido

-Although the roots of Aikido technique reach back into the fighting styles of feudal Japan, present day Aikido is the creation of a remarkable man, Morihei Ueshiba, commonly referred to as O Sensei, meaning great teacher.
+Although the roots of Aikido’s techniques go back to the fighting styles of feudal Japan, present day Aikido is the creation of a remarkable man, Morihei Ueshiba, commonly referred to as O Sensei, meaning “great teacher.”

 O Sensei studied a variety of traditional martial arts including jujitsu (unarmed combat), kenjitsu (sword fighting) and sojitsu (spear fighting) and became one of the most renowned martial artists of his day.

 O Sensei was also a follower of the Omoto religion and a man of high spiritual understanding.
-He came to the realization that fighting is a futile means of resolving conflicts, that violence only creates more violence.
+He came to realize that fighting is a futile means of resolving conflicts, that violence only creates more violence.
 Even the most powerful and accomplished warriors must eventually succumb to time and aging.
-In the end defeat is inevitable.
+In the end, defeat is inevitable.

 O Sensei continued his practice of Aikido until his death at age 86.
 After he passed away on April 26, 1969, the Japanese government bestowed its highest honor, declaring Morihei Ueshiba to be a Sacred National Treasure of Japan.